Search Results :

 • Supported account types: Select the 3rd option, Accounts in any organizational directory (for authenticating users with user flows).
 You can also refer to Help me choose option if it is worthwhile.

-• Select Web from the Select a platform drop-down option for Redirect URI (recommended).
-Then, in the text field, paste the previously copied Callback/Redirect URL.
+• From the Select a platform drop-down option, choose 'Web' for the Redirect URI (recommended).
+Paste the previously copied Callback/Redirect URL into the text field.

 • Microsoft Azure AD B2C portal, Enter required information in Register an application window